varshithanethi/Nutirtion-Agent-/README.md

 * 🧠 Agentic AI with memory and reasoning
 * 📋 Personalized meal generation using Granite 3.3
 * 💬 Interactive prompts via Watsonx Prompt Lab
-* 📝 Stores user feedback using IBM Cloudant
+* 🗘️ Stores user feedback using IBM Cloudant
-* 🧾 Knowledge-enhanced via vector index documents
+* 📟 Knowledge-enhanced via vector index documents
 * 📦 Deployable and scalable using IBM Cloud services
+* 📊 Nutrition recommendations evolve as users interact more
+* ⏳ Fast startup with no installation required (runs on IBM Cloud Lite)

 ---